Bancroft, Maine: 2000 census

 There were 24 households, out of which 29.2% had children under the age of 18 living with them, 45.8% were married couples living together, 12.5% had a female householder with no husband present, and 33.3% were non-families.
 33.3% of all households were made up of individuals, and 16.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 3.25.

 In the town the population was spread out, with 37.7% under the age of 18, 24.6% from 25 to 44, 24.6% from 45 to 64, and 13.1% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 103.3 males.
 For every 100 females age 18 and over, there were 100.0 males.

 The median income for a household in the town was $16,250, and the median income for a family was $21,250.
 Males had a median income of $17,500 versus $18,750 for females.
 The per capita income for the town was $9,760.
 There were 8.3% of families and 17.5% of the population living below the poverty line, including 33.3% of under eighteens and none of those over 64.

+Education

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territories.
+As of 2025 the state assigns Bancroft to the East Grand School in Danforth.

+When Bancroft was a town, it was under the Bancroft School District.
+When Bancroft de-organized, eight children were at an age where they could go to school.
+At the time, the state assigned elementary students to Kingman Township, Maine schools and secondary students to Lee, Maine schools.
+The school in Kingman Township is Kingman Elementary School (a school in the unorganized territory operated by the Maine Department of Education).
+The secondary schools of the Lee system are Mt.
+Jefferson Junior High School (of Maine School Administrative District 30), and Lee Academy (a private school paid by MSAD 30 to educate high school students).